 Level 4: up to 20 thousand transactions annually

 The PCI Security Standards Council obliges all banks, merchants, payment systems, payment processors, and other institutions involved in processing to meet PCI DSS requirements.
 Without it, the organisation cannot be considered reliable, and you cannot trust it with your personal data.
-A payment gateway can be compared to a regular POS terminal in brick and mortar store.
-Its main task is to ensure the complete payment security with encryption, tokenisation and other security measures.
-To keep all data encrypted and secure, e-commerce businesses engage PCI DSS compliant gateways in transaction processing.
-Thus, the integration of a PCI compliant payment gateway is a must for merchants who aim to deliver quality services and protect their customers from payment fraud.
+For e-commerce merchants, a PCI DSS-compliant payment gateway functions like a secure digital POS terminal.
+It protects transactions with advanced encryption, tokenisation, and other security measures.
+By integrating PCI-compliant payment gateways, merchants demonstrate PCI compliance for payment processing, protect customers from fraud, and build trust in their services.